-The supporting language, the potatoes, are in italics.
+The supporting language (potatoes) is in italics.
 Let’s see how these phrases can be used in an entirely different context.

 First of all, let me look at the advantages of working from home.
 One of the main positives of working remotely is that you don’t have to travel to work.
 What I mean by this is that you can avoid the rush hour on the way to the office and start work more quickly.
 This can improve your performance immeasurably.

-As you can see, potato language is the same in every answer, so as long as you understand the function of each phrase, you can use it in a myriad of ways.
-For instance, "what I mean by this" performs the function of clarification, so you use it every time you want to make a point clear.
+As you can see, the potato language is the same in every answer.
+So, if you understand the function of each phrase, you can use it in a myriad of ways.
+For instance, What I mean by this performs the function of clarification, so you can use it every time you want to make a point clear.

 It goes without saying that having several ways to perform the same function will enrich your answer, so once you master this one, work on another phrase that has the same function to avoid repetition.
 Ask your teacher if you need some suggestions!

-broaden one's horizons—to expand one's range of interests, activities, and knowledge.
+to broaden one's horizons [idiom]—to expand one's range of interests, activities and knowledge.